 #2 Gorgeous Waterfalls

 Krka National Park is home to Croatia’s most famous waterfall, known in Croatian as Skradinski Buk.
-You can swim in the pools below the falls, making it a fabulous way to cool off in Croatia’s hot summers.
-You can easily visit Krka from Split or you can spend longer in the area.
+Since 2021, you no longer can swim in the pools below the falls, but it still is a fabulous site and a wonderful place to cool off in Croatia’s hot summers.
+You can easily visit Krka from Split, or you can spend longer in the area.

 #3 Red Tourism